 As you can see, there were plenty of bluebells to spot even off the route and so I took my time.
 I think I spent over an hour just walking from P1 to P8 photographing the bluebells along the way and diving into different paths.

-I'll link to that map at the bottom of the post because it is really handy to have with you.
+Find below an image of the map because it is really handy to have with you.
 I saved it on my phone and found it much easier to navigate using the map than depending on the info signs.
 I also saw a bunch of people who'd printed this map, or who'd gotten a walking map of the Hallerbos at the Tourism Office of Halle.

 I went on a Wednesday morning/noon and while there were already lots of cars when I arrived, it wasn't too busy in the Hallerbos.
 The blue forest is 552 ha big, so it's not as if everyone is walking in the same little area.